-MEI filed proceedings before the courts of Davenport, Iowa, against OEC regarding part of the scope of works of the Downstream Plant at the Iowa fertilizer project.
-The claim was filed in relation to the Limited Notice to Proceed, where MEI seeks recovery of outstanding applications for payment.
-OEC denies it had any obligation to pay MEI on the basis that MEI had performed defective work and/or had not completed it works.
+MEI, a subcontractor involved in the main mechanical and electrical erection, filed proceedings before the courts of Davenport, Iowa, against OEC regarding part of the scope of works of the Downstream Plant at the Iowa fertilizer project.
+The claim was filed on 19 February 2017, seeking recovery of outstanding applications for payment (plus interest); retainage on paid invoices; a small tools and consumables conversion claim; and a diminution claim.
+OEC denied it had any obligation to pay MEI on the basis that MEI had performed defective work and/or had not completed it works, and filed a counterclaim.